-When you think about communicating a pay raise to an employee, you likely think about the meeting as a win-win situation.
-And, this is the best case scenario.
-But, even announcing a salary increase is fraught with details that can go wrong if you handle the pay rise message incorrectly.
+When communicating a pay raise to an employee, the best-case scenario is that it is a win-win situation.
+However, announcing a salary increase is fraught with details that can go wrong if you communicate the message incorrectly.

-For them to fully understand any pay raise they might receive, the communication must more broadly educate them about the company’s compensation and compensation philosophy.
+These survey results point out the unfortunate fact that organizations have positive intentions about making their pay system communication effective.
+But, they often fail in practice.
+For employees to fully understand any pay raise they might receive, the communication must broadly educate them about the company’s compensation and compensation philosophy as well.

-The Role of Managers in Communicating a Raise
+The Role of Managers in Communicating a Pay Raise

-While managers are not solely responsible for communicating about compensation with employees, managers play a significant role.
-(Human Resources staff, total rewards statements, meetings with benefits company representatives, and pay raise letters also play a role in the employee's understanding and acceptance of the total compensation package.)
+While managers are not solely responsible for communicating about compensation with employees, they do play a significant role.
+Communications from human resources also play a role in the employee's understanding and acceptance of their total compensation package.

 To communicate effectively with employees, managers must: